Wi-Fi Problems? iPad Won’t Connect to Wireless Network? Fix

 1-Make Sure That Your Router Is Turned On.

 This is very simple.
 Check your router to see if it is working properly.
 For instance, blinking power buttons may mean corrupted firmware.
 Check your router’s manual, if you think there is a problem.
-Also check all cables and make sure that everything is properly connected.
+Also, check all the cables and make sure that everything is properly connected.
 For instance, ensure that your router is connected to your modem.
-Here is Apple’s recommended settings for Wi-Fi.
+Here are Apple’s recommended settings for Wi-Fi.

 2-Make Sure That You Are Within Range.